Ramilito/kubediff/README.md

 ## About The Project

 ### What
-This cli tool written in Rust is a wrapper around kubectl diff
+This cli tool written in Rust is a wrapper around kubectl diff and is supposed to diff one or multiple projects instead of single files against any environment you want, be it docker-desktop, dev, prod.

+It takes a glob pattern to one or more projects and beautifies the output so you can get an understanding on what differences there are.

 ### Why
 Ever asked yourself, what is deployed on my cluster?
 Or, are all changes applied to the cluster?
+What differences are there between the environments?
 What have I forgotten to deploy?
 Has something changed without us knowing it?
 Forgot to add a change in git after hotfixing it in prod?
 Well, look no further...well a couple of lines further, I guess...

 ### How
+We will loop over the projects files and run kubectl build, then pipe the output into kubectl diff and then process the output of that to make it pretty.

 ## Getting Started

 ### Prerequisite

 * yq is needed for filtering

 ### Installation